AnOtterSolution/AnOtterSolution/README.md

 ---

 ### 🇬🇧 About Me
-I’m a pragmatic developer with a sense for the big picture – a kind of **Swiss-Army-knife for electronics, mechanics, and software**.
+I am a pragmatic developer with a holistic mindset and an interdisciplinary background in electronics, mechanics, and software.
-With a background in **Mechatronics (M.Sc.)** and several years of experience as an **Application Engineer**, I combine solid hardware expertise with software logic and a clear focus on practical, real-world solutions.
+Building on my M.Sc. in Mechatronics and several years of experience as an application engineer, I combine solid hardware expertise with structured software thinking and a clear focus on practical, reliable solutions.

 I enjoy creating **complex systems** where technology meets creativity – from automated hardware setups and embedded controllers to web-based tools and applications.
 All projects shown here are **independent developments**, created from personal curiosity, the desire to learn, and the goal of turning ideas into functional, well-integrated systems.